-I’m here for spiritual guidance, manifestation coaching, psychedelic integration, or personalized ritual.
-I offer a limited number of intuitive tarot readings per week (virtually on Zoom).
+I’m here for spiritual guidance, psychedelic integration, transition support, manifestation coaching, or personalized ritual.
 And I can also be booked for public speaking, education or consultation sessions.

 Take some time to feel around our website — If you resonate or feel a little nudge to reach out, please do!
 Even when my schedule gets super full, I try to reply within a few days.